jtanderson/IdentityMapping/README.md

 ## Current TODO

 ### 7/17 Meeting:
+NOTE: removal of colors of intersections should not need to be fixed if first page is only moving and second page is only coloring
   - [ ] (CURRENT BUG) Cross browser compatability i.e. chrome
-  - [ ] (Sam) Try fixing intersection layer problem by putting 5-way first in layer child array, 4-way second, 3-way third, etc...
   - [ ] (Grace) use localstorage to persist circles from initial to extended mapping pages
     - [ ] initial mapping does not allow color, only names and size and position
     - [ ] extended mapping should *not* allow movement, renaming, or resizing. but only coloring

 ## Fixed bugs
+  - [x] (Sam) Try fixing intersection layer problem by putting 5-way first in layer child array, 4-way second, 3-way third, etc...
   - [x] Add five-way intersection where appropriate (fixLayers, intersections, etc.)
   - [x] When adding a new circle, fix delete+recreate intersection logic
   - [x] Fix "activeItem is null" error in mouse drag function